 That said, it’s still an issue that you need to sort out as soon as possible.
 So, you’ll need to get a Gas Safe engineer to help you:

 - Run a hot-flush, or power flush to remove any sludge.

 - Dose the system with central heating inhibitor, this is will help to clean out the heating system.

 - Fit a magnetic system filter, such as a MagnaClean Pro 2.

-Remember, with each annual boiler service, you’ll want to ask the engineer to clean out the boiler filter.
+Remember, each time you get your annual boiler service, you’ll want to ask the engineer to clean out the boiler filter.

-The filter will only collect as much heating sludge as it’s body will hold.
-Once it’s full, the sludge will stay in your heating system, and find its way back to the heat exchanger, causing more problems.
+The filter will only collect as much sludge as it can physically hold.
+Once it’s full, the sludge will stay in your heating system and find its way back to the heat exchanger, causing more problems.

 Book in a professional to fix the problem here.

 There’s unwelcome news when it comes to heat exchanger repair costs.
 They’re so prohibitive (in terms of both parts and labour), that it rarely makes sense to fix a boiler with heat exchanger faults.
 Here are the 2 different scenarios you can find yourself in:

 - If the boiler is new (ish), it will be under warranty, so you won’t have to pay to fix it.